 By Dachima Inaka and Iida Pochi.
-Released in Japan as “Tsujo Kogeki ga Zentai Kogeki de Ni-kai Kogeki no Okasan wa Suki desu ka?” by Fujimi Shobo.
-Released in North America digitally by Yen On.
+Released in Japan as “Tsujo Kogeki ga Zentai Kogeki de Ni-kai Kogeki no Okasan wa Suki desu ka?” by Fujimi Fantasia Bunko.
+Released in North America by Yen On.
 Translated by Andrew Cunningham.

 Sometimes you need to be careful not to read too much into “this character is overpowered an perfect”, even in a light novel.
 We’ve spent ten volumes so far watching Mamako and Masato, and honestly it has felt like most of the growth has been on his end.
 He’s a teenager, after all.
 That said, the game that we’ve been watching has not been entirely for children to mature and learn to get along better with their mothers, it’s also been showing us some pretty awful mothers.
 From Wise’s selfish mom to Mehdi’s education mom to Porta’s workaholic mom, each of these mothers has shown us that equal work needs to be done on both ends to repair the relationship.
 As such, it should not be too much of a surprise that we get to the final volume, which is supposedly about Masato facing off against his father the Demon Lord, only to realize that Mamako has been the real final boss all along.